 It seemed a good idea at the time.

-I have rereleased the first four Jani Kilian novels in ebook format.
-Code, Rules, and law are also available in trade paper POD format; Contact Imminent will follow shortly.
+I have rereleased the first four Jani Kilian novels in ebook and trade paper POD formats.

 Endgame, the fifth and final book in the series, is still available in ebook and mass market editions from Harper Voyager.

 After rights reverted, I no longer had the right to use the original cover artwork.
 The new covers were designed by Dave Smeds.
 We were lucky enough to find photographs featuring a model who came pretty darned close to my idea of what Jani looked like.

 Honorable Mention in SF Site’s list of Best SF and Fantasy Books of 2000

 Law of Survival

 “…a perfect book to read after dealing with the b*****ds at work.” – Kim Zrubek

 “Kristine Smith supercedes herself with each new book.”
 Janny Wurts